 The Super Spook features two super-sharp hooks for increased hookups, and the solid and durable plastic construction makes the Super Spook capable of handling big fish.

-It comes in multiple colors so that you can choose your favorite lure color.
+It comes in multiple colors to choose your favorite lure color.

 Gary Yamamoto Senko Bait

 Gary Yamamoto Senko Bait is the most effective Senko on the market.
 The secret to its success lies in a proprietary plastic formulation that produces a unique shine as it sinks, which bass love.

 I have tremendous success using this Senko when fishing from the shore.
 Works great in a drop shot rig or even texas or wacky rigged.

 Once all your tackle is packed and you have picked which shore you want to fish, it's time to fish.

 Suppose you want to hit the morning bass frenzy.
 Always try to arrive early.
 Bass love to feed in the morning before it gets too hot, especially during summer.

 I always try to arrive at the lake by 5 am and park my truck as close to the shoreline as I'll be fishing.